-If you’re sad, anxious or just not your normal happy self there could be a reason.
-There’s a definite link between hypothyroidism and emotional health problems.
+If you’re feeling grouchy, anxious, and just not your normal happy self there could be a reason.
+You may be surprised to learn your thyroid health affects your mood!

 How do you feel right now?
 Did you know that if you’ve been diagnosed with a hypothyroid disorder it could be seriously impacting your emotional well-being?